-My pro-tip?
+Po-tip?
 Get them some good sunshine and make sure the soil drains well.
 And DO NOT FORGET to snip off those old blooms.
 It keeps them looking fresh and encourages more of those lovely petals to pop up.
 I know it’s a little bit of work, but trust me; you’ll thank me later.

 And then, it’s over to the marigolds.
 These little sunbursts come in all sorts of shades – we’re talking orange, red, gold, and even white.
 And they really do light up just about any space they’re in.
-Whether in pots or planted in the ground, these guys aren’t fussy, just make sure they don’t sit in waterlogged soil.
+Whether in pots or planted in the ground, they aren’t fussy, just make sure they don’t sit in waterlogged soil.

 If you don’t want to deadhead your marigolds, it’s fine – it doesn’t necessarily hurt anything, but I don’t believe you’re getting as much out of the plant that you could.
 Up to you.
 (But I tell everyone to do it, so there you go.)

-Why I’m All About Cosmos and Marigolds This Fall
+All About Cosmos and Marigolds This Fall